awc789/Primer_C-VAE/README.md

 ![Forward Primer Design](https://github.com/awc789/Primer_C-VAE/blob/main/pic/Flowchart_Forward.jpg?raw=true)

-After training the CNN model for Forward Primer Design, you can use the **`other_code/confusion_matrix.py`** file to generate a confusion matrix and plot the images to determine the accuracy of the model's classification results.
+After training the Primer C-VAE model for Forward Primer Design, you can use the **`other_code/confusion_matrix.py`** file to generate a confusion matrix and plot the images to determine the accuracy of the model's classification results.

 ![Confusion_Matrix](https://github.com/awc789/Primer_C-VAE/blob/main/pic/Confusion_Matrix.png?raw=true)